 Even before that event, the landowner of the time in the mid-19th century, who was certainly one of the Wright family of Manor Farm, took action that would result in the creation of the feature we still recognise today.
 Why did he do this?

-As we have seen, Grove Hill was probably the location for the celebration following the opening of St Peter's Chapel of Ease in 1823.
-This gives us a clue as to how the hill was regarded by Stonnall people in the Old Days.
-Bearing in mind that there was no public space in the village until the late 1960s, it is very likely that Grove Hill was the place to which people would take a walk and admire the views for a while, especially after harvest time.
+As we have seen, Grove Hill was probably the location for the celebration following the opening of St Peter's Chapel of Ease in 1823 and certainly the location of a children's party in 1859.
+These incidents give us a clue as to how the hill was regarded by Stonnall people in the Old Days.
+Bearing in mind that there was no public space in the village until the late 1960s, it seems to have been used for public gatherings occasionally. it is also very likely that Grove Hill was the place to which people would take a walk and admire the views for a while, especially after harvest time.
 Stonnall people had probably been doing this for hundreds, possibly even thousands of years.